PavanRangani/docs/docs/prd/legal-entities/foundation.md

 ##### Trust

-Trustee (Multiple)
+- Trustee (Multiple)

 ##### C-Corporation

-Directors (Multiple)
+- Directors (Multiple)
-President
+- President
-Vice President
+- Vice President
-Secretary
+- Secretary
-Assistant Secretary
+- Assistant Secretary
-Treasurer
+- Treasurer

 #### Description

 User can enter any text notes.

+## Edit General

+- When entity type is changed, system shows warning if existing roles are not applicable to newly selected Entity type.
+  - For e.g current Entity type is Trust and under governance Trustees are added.
+So now when user change Entity type fo C-Corporation, Directors are not applicable in C-Corporation.
+So it will show warning message to user.

+### UI Requirement

+- Error Message: `Governance roles which are not applicable to C-Corporation will auto removed`

+## Edit Governance

+- Allows to add/edit/delete roles

+### UI requirement

+- Records under Governance will be shown in order of Roles of the selected Entity type.
+See order of roles applicable to each Entity type in [Governance](#governance)